 As demonstrated in the Venn diagram below, your results would include only the part of the Apple circle that does not overlap with the fruit circle.

 Beware!
 Using NOT can exclude potentially useful results so use it carefully.
-Ask a librarian if you'd like some help.
+If you're having trouble, ask a librarian.

 We encourage you to license your derivative works under Creative Commons as well to encourage sharing and reuse of educational materials.